 People who suffer from chronic foot pain often cannot live out their normal daily lives.
 Everyday activities like walking, driving a car, cleaning your home, or grocery shopping becomes impossible.
 Many times, these individuals must rely on others for help in order to relieve the pain in their feet.
 However, by observing basic foot care, some people’s pain can be alleviated and halted altogether.
 Preventing chronic foot pain may require treatment from a foot doctor.

-Seeing a podiatrist in Highland Park can provide you with the personal insight that you need to overcome your foot pain.
+Seeing a podiatrist can provide you with the personal insight that you need to overcome your foot pain.
 For many people, shoes are the primary culprit in the development of foot pain.
 Shoes that are too tight, too flimsy, or have heels that are too high cause the foot to become vulnerable to muscle strains and ligament damage.
 Further, if a pair of shoes doesn’t offer arch support, then you may experience discomfort when you bend your foot.
 For that reason, it is generally recommended to find footwears that offer arch support, sturdy, and of course, comfortable to wear.

 Being overweight also is a common cause of foot pain.
 People who are overweight tend to suffer from a common condition called bone spurs.
 This condition causes pain in the heel and makes putting weight on the arch and heel of the foot very painful.
 Sometimes people develop limps because of bone spurs.